Churches Green News

 General info and updates

-Our tour of the MVV Energy from Waste plant (aka the incinerator) went very well – 16 of us were shown around the huge building which disposes of non-recyclable waste from Plymouth and the surrounding area, turning our rubbish into electric.
+Our free tour of the MVV Energy from Waste plant (aka the incinerator) went very well – 16 of us were shown around the huge building which disposes of non-recyclable waste from Plymouth and the surrounding area, turning our rubbish into electricity.
 If you couldn’t make it but would like to go, please let us know (reply to this email) then if we get enough names we will hopefully be able to arrange another visit.